 Enjoy the quirky architecture of The Hill.
 Look for building elements salvaged from the 1904 World’s Fair.

-The Hill Neighborhood Center at Dagget and Marconi conserves and displays memorabilia and history of the community.
+The Hill Neighborhood Center at Dagget and Marconi conserves and displays memorabilia and the history of the community.
 The Center offers information, maps, and souvenirs.
-They're not always open—we can help guide you also, just ask.
+They're not always open—we can also help guide you, just ask.

-Visit the Hill for the many events held yearly, such as the Wine Walk, Italian Heritage Day, and La Festa, and Soap Box Derby.
+Visit The Hill for the many events held yearly, such as the Wine Walk, Italian Heritage Day, La Festa, and Soap Box Derby.

 Over Labor Day weekend, pro cyclists converge for the Giro della Montagna, part of the Gateway Cup.